mathewcarathedathu/core_simulink_api/README.md

 Each block performs some function.
 ~~~

-Each block and subsystem may have one of more inputs and outputs, which may flow unrestricted in any directions (i.e) feedback loops are allowed.
+Each block and subsystem may have one of more inputs and outputs, which may flow unrestricted in any direction (i.e) feedback loops are allowed.

+# Project Organization

+I used Visual Studio 2022 as my development environment.
+The project files are included in this repository.

+All of the essential code is written as hpp files.
+They are placed in the include directory.
+Examples of blocks created are placed in the include/blocks directory.
+A test script (also containing the main function) and set to be the entry point for the VS project is in the test directory.
 # System architecture

+The system is designed at multiple levels.

+## Data Unit
+This is the fundamental unit of data storage.
+For simplicity, I have assumed that all data is of type double.
+The data unit also contains an update index to determine relative age of the data

+## Func unit
+This is the base class for blocks and subsystems.
+Contains basic variable (like id, etc) and supporting functions.
+It also contains the input and output signal defintion.

 ## Block

-Each block can have any number of input and output signals.
-For the sake of simplicity, I am going to set a max value, but allocate the memory for the input and output dynamically.
+Each block can have any number of input and output signals, which is set at run time.
+The block functionality is derived from the func unit and data unit classes and builds on top of it.

-In addition to that, there are some common members all blocks should have.
-For eg, the function definition, the run function, the ability to turn off the automatic run capablity but instead run only on a call from an external source, say a scheduler runnig off a master clock, for eg..

-For the moment, lets assume that all input and output types are floats.
-In the future, it will be need to be changed to a template
+## Subystems

+This is similar to block, with slightly different methods serving functions specific to subsystems.

+Since the question is asking only for the query functions, much attention wasn't paid towards this functionality.
+For eg. subsystem doesn't have a common input/output bus.
+And the nodes are run individually, not at the subsystem level.

 ## Model
+ This brings everything together.
+The nodes (blocks and subsystems) are held together using a graph topology.
+The list of nodes are stored and a map of connections between them are used to define the replationships.
+Currently blocks and subsystems are treated differently.

 Initial impressions indicate that subsystems and models be defined as a bidirectional graph.
 More details to be fleshed out as the development progresses.